native-land-digital/next-nld/README.md

 Before first deploy:
 - Ensuring database backups reliability
 - Verify that embed.html is working
+- Protecting TinyMCE key?
+- Adding a protected Mapbox public token (only for main URL) for prod
+- Update Research map for Prod

 After first deploy:
+- Switch over Prod tilesets to existing tilesets (since those are part of shared Mapbox tilesets?)
 - Do a fresh Expo app deploy using the modified endpoints (map list and map page to `polygons` GET and `polygons/[slug]` GET)
 - Enhancing Winston logs to go straight to Heroku or other service
 - Adding a new API endpoint that requires API keys